MLIR

 }

-The above example is another way to write the original example shown in the main FileCheck tests section.
+The above example is another way to write the original example shown in the main lit and FileCheck tests section.
 There are a few problems with this test; below is a breakdown of the no-nos of this test to specifically highlight best practices.

 • Tests should be self-contained.